 The homogenized environment, not unlike those conservatives are calling for in today’s political campaigns, might have seemed expedient, but wouldn’t have permitted boundary-pushing innovation.

 Institutional vernaculars have struggled to evolve.
 More troubling, the gaps are growing.
 Resulting in unprecedented investments of time and money being invested in polarized reactions in civic and economic realms.
 One side is locking down to maintain stability.
 The other is countering to re-engage opportunity.

 Such us v. them efforts sap precious resources of human intellectual capital the U.S. needs now more than ever to compete.
 The standoff squanders both hard-won experience and powerful, if nascent, potentials.
 The bottom line?
 Everyone loses.

 Businessmen breaking cultural boundaries

-How do we cross literal and figurative language barriers to access and amplify the authentic abilities of all—be they brown, black, white, young, old, male or female?
+How do we cross literal and figurative barriers to access and amplify the authentic abilities of all—be they brown, black, white, young, old, male or female?